serg987/rebrosel/README.md

   previous test used Chrome, Chrome is still running, and the new test initializes Edge, the framework will connect to existing Chrome.
 Currently, there is no way to check what browser is running in RemoteWebDriver if it is connected with SessionId and Url.
+- if there was an issue on initialization of WebDriver, the webdriver executable will be running and the used port will be blocked.
+There is no way to figure out what port is used: WebDriver instance is not initialized due to Exception, and webdriver executable writes to a process console so even get it from there is not possible.
+Well, probably there are still some ways, but complexity is not worth it.
+Frankly, this behavior is the same for any framework using Selenium WebDriver.